flizhou/age_effects_on_COVID-19/doc/report.md

 results, the coefficient of `log(age_65up)` is significant (p-value \< 0.05).
 I have the evidence to reject the null hypothesis and accept the alternative hypothesis.
-So the portion of the senior (age 65 and up) in the population (population aging) is associated with the COVID-19 death rate.
+So the portion of the senior (age 65 and up) in the population is positively associated with the COVID-19 death rate.

 # Limitations

+data are not up-to-date Other confounding variables

 # References